Training

 The trainee will learn how to leverage open source tools to perform an analysis of various aspects of the modern car.
 Everything from attacks on the physical layer and diagnostic protocols to the reverse engineering of firmware will be covered.

 Various simulated networks and real Electronic Control Units (ECUs) will be available to practice on.
 Based on experience level, different ECUs and challenges will be available.
-A USB to CAN adapter will be provided, to be brought home by the participant to apply their new skills on their own targets.

 Training overview: